SpinalHDL/SpinalDoc/spinal/core/clock_domain.md

 ## Introduction
-In *Spinal*, clock and reset signals can be combined to create a __clock domain__.
+In *SpinalHDL*, clock and reset signals can be combined to create a __clock domain__.
 Clock domains could be applied to some area of the design and then all synchronous elements instantiated into this area will then __implicitly__ use this clock domain.

 Clock domain application work like a stack, which mean, if you are in a given clock domain, you can still apply another clock domain locally.